-There is something so positively homicidal about Ben Affleck’s supreme a-hole O’Bannion in this cult comedy, which makes it all the sweeter when he finally gets his just desserts — getting covered in paint, then getting into his car and driving away the wrong way.
-Suck it, O’Bannion.
+There is something so positively homicidal about Ben Affleck's supreme a-hole O'Bannion in this cult comedy, which makes it all the sweeter when he finally gets his just desserts — getting covered in paint, then getting into his car and driving away in the wrong direction.
+Suck it, O'Bannion.

 7. Good Will Hunting (1997)

-Bullies come in a variety of forms — not necessarily always violent, they can try to assert themselves in other ways by appearing as intellectually superior.
-That’s what this unfortunate Ivy Leaguer tries to do to Affleck’s buddy Matt Damon in their masterpiece Good Will Hunting, which leads to one of the juiciest scenes in the whole movie: “How do you like them apples?”
+Bullies come in a variety of forms: Not necessarily always violent, they can try to assert themselves in other ways by appearing as intellectually superior.
+That's what this unfortunate Ivy Leaguer tries to do to Affleck's buddy Matt Damon in their masterpiece Good Will Hunting, which leads to one of the juiciest, quotable scenes in the whole movie: "How do you like them apples?"

 6. Romy and Michele’s High School Reunion (1997)

-Hard to believe, but Romy and Michele turned 20 this year.
-Relive one of the duo’s best moments here, when Romy (Mira Sorvino) finally tells perennially pregnant bully Christie (Julia Campbell) how she (and the rest of us) really feels.
-“And…yeah!” as Michele (Lisa Kudrow) so succinctly puts it.
+Cult classic Romy and Michele may be decades-old at this point, but it's just as fun now as it was in 1997.
+Relive one of the duo's best moments here, when Romy (Mira Sorvino) finally tells perennially pregnant bully Christie (Julia Campbell) how she (and the rest of us) really feels.
+"And…yeah!" as Michele (Lisa Kudrow) so succinctly puts it.